March 2022

 ePractice

-Some key chapters in this APPP site have epractice questions at the end, which help you test your understanding of the subject and provide evidence for your continuing professional development.
-You can find them by typing “epractice” into the search box and it will bring up a list of all the chapters with epractice at the end.
+Some key chapters in this APPP site have ePractice questions at the end, which help you test your understanding of the subject and provide evidence for your continuing professional development.
+Click here to find the full list of ePractice chapters.

 At the top of the questions are some fields about who you are (name, job title, service name and email address) as well as where to send your results.
 It also asks for your manager’s email address.